-Southbound lanes closed after crash on Auckland's Northern Motorway
+Lanes cleared after crash on Auckland's Northern Motorway

-Southbound traffic on a major Auckland motorway is piling up after a serious one-car crash.
+Traffic is starting to move freely on a major Auckland motorway after a serious one-car crash closed all southbound lanes.

 The driver was taken to Auckland hospital in a serious condition after the crash on the northern motorway.

-Significant southbound delays are building 1.5km north of Lonely Track Rd, according to NZTA.
+Significant southbound delays built up 1.5km north of Lonely Track Rd, according to NZTA.

 A police spokeswoman said about 12.50pm one vehicle crashed after possibly having hit the centre barrier.